 The trial can be by judge or jury.
-During the trial, the judge or jury will determine whether the defendant has committed a crime, and if so, what that crime is.
+During the trial, the judge or jury will determine whether the defendant has committed a crime, and if so, which crime has been committed.
 At trial, the prosecution must present evidence to prove the defendant's guilt beyond a reasonable doubt.
 The defendant is not required to prove his or her innocence or to present any evidence.